Deans and Administrative Staff: https://northwestu.campuslabs.com/ce/

 Before the administration of a course evaluation, the Instructor must complete an online Objectives Selection Form for each class to select the core teaching objectives.

-The Objectives Selection Form (http://ideaedu.org/wp-content/uploads/2015/12/Sample-SRI_learning-objectives.pdf) identifies the educational objectives you believe students should meet in your course based on the curriculum and course design.
+The Objectives Selection Form (https://www.youtube.com/watch?v=9K-sdVJYJOo) identifies the learning outcomes you believe students should meet in your course based on the curriculum and course design.
 On the Objectives Selection Form, select the bubble for each objective as either essential, important, or of minor importance.
 (Note: Some departments have previously selected objectives for a course, so check with your department chair.)
-It is essential to complete the Objectives Selection Form prior to the close of the evaluation so results are not skewed.
+It is essential to complete the Objectives Selection Form prior to the close of the evaluation so results include your choices.

 Why Your Selection of Objectives is Important